Persistence in randomly switched Lotka-Volterra food chains: Sensitivity

-In this part, we will further analyse the sensibility of model \eqref{model}.
-First, we will see that if the vector fields are in some sense good for species $k$, then this species survives in the model with switching.
-Moreover, if all environments are good for at most the $k$ first species, then the species $k+1,\ldots,n$ become extinct in the PDMP setting.
+In this part, we will further analyse the sensitivity of model \eqref{model}.
+First, we will see that if all the vector fields are in some sense good for species $k$, then this species survives in the switched model.
+Moreover, if all environments are good for at most the $k$ first species, then species $k+1,\ldots,n$ become extinct in the PDMP setting.
 Note that, this property is not true in general, see \cite{BL16} for example.

-In a second step, we will see that if we perturb the coefficients $a_{ik}$, $k\neq 0$, in each environment, so that in environment $j$, $a_{ik}$ becomes $a_{ik}^j$, then for a sufficiently small perturbation, the noisy model still satisfies assumptions of Theorem \ref{theorem_stoch_pers} or of Theorem \ref{theorem_extinction} if the non-disturbed one satisfies them.
+In a second step, we will see that if we perturb the coefficients $a_{ik}$, $k\neq 0$, in each environment, so that in environment $j$, $a_{ik}$ becomes $a_{ik}^j$, then for a sufficiently small perturbation, the noisy model still satisfies assumptions of Theorem \ref{theorem_stoch_pers} or of Theorem~\ref{theorem_extinction} if the non-disturbed one satisfies them.
+Note that in the following, we will see that it is not possible to calculate explicitly $\mathcal{I}^-_{k+1}$ for the perturbed model so that it is not possible to say something about the critical case (i.e. Theorem \ref{theorem_critical_case}) for the perturbed model.

 To do so, we first need to introduce some notations.
 Consider the more general situation where the vector fields $F^j$ are defined by \eqref{fucntions_F_i^j} but each coefficient depends on the environment, that is $a_{ik}$, $k\neq 0$, becomes $a_{ik}^j$.
 For $a,b, m \in \NN$, $a \leq b$, we let $A_a^b (m)$ denote the set of permutations of $ \{a,a+1, \ldots, b-1, b\}$ that are product of $m$ disjoint transpositions of the form $(i\; i+1)$ and we let